Affiwhizz/lab-neural-networks/your-code/challenge-2.md

 After you're done, submit a screenshot of your Playground including the following information:

-* Epoch
+* Epoch: 3,468
-* Learning rate
+* Learning rate: 0.03
-* Activation function
+* Activation function: Tanh
-* Features included
+* Features included: X₁, X₂, X₁², X₂², X₁X₂
-* Hidden layers and neurons
+* Hidden layers and neurons: 2 hidden layers (8 + 6 neurons)
-* Test and training loss
+* Test and training loss: 0.011 and 0.000 respectively

 **Do not google for the end solution!**